firefly-oss/lib-common-auth/README.md

    - The user has the expected roles and authorities.

 3. **Validator not being called**: If your validator isn't being called at all, check:
-   - The method is annotated with `@RequiresOwnership` or `@CheckAccess` with the correct resource type.
+   - The method is annotated with `@RequiresOwnership` with the correct resource type.
    - The aspect is being applied (check for AOP configuration issues).
    - The method is being called through a proxy (direct calls to methods within the same class bypass AOP).